Gnettt/angazaconsultants/README.md

-The project name is Angaz consultants
+The project name is Angaza consultants
 It is written by Jeannette Derek.
 The page header contains the sign-in link and links to enable users to call and email us.
 The body contains the programs angaza offers and a click down information on the different programs.